Île de Nantes

-The île de Nantes (/fr/, Island of Nantes) is an island located in the centre of the city of Nantes, France, surrounded by two branches of the river Loire—the "bras de la Madeleine" (branch of the Madeleine) at the north and the "bras de Pirmil" (branch of Pirmil) at the south.
+The île de Nantes (/fr/, Island of Nantes; Enez Naoned) is an island located in the centre of the city of Nantes, France, surrounded by two branches of the river Loire: the "bras de la Madeleine" (branch of the Madeleine) to the north, and the "bras de Pirmil" (branch of Pirmil) to the south.
 It is one of the eleven neighbourhoods of Nantes.

 Dimensions and history

 The island is 4.9 km long and 1 km wide due to joining together former small islands in the centre of Nantes, separated by the branches of the Loire river (sometimes referred to locally as the "Boires", as in "Boire des Récollets, "boire de Toussaint" and "boire de la Biesse").
 The branches (intervening channels) were filled in during the 19th and 20th centuries.
 Chiefly these islands were the "île Beaulieu", "île Sainte-Anne", "île de Petite Biesse" and the "île de Grande Biesse" the more water meadow-like "prairie au Duc", "prairie d'Aval", "prairie d'Amont", "prairie de Balagué", "prairie de Pré-Joli".
 It is one of the most developed and well-conserved parts of the city while featuring modern buildings such as its major basketball and indoor sports venue.
 Many trees and flowers are on the island, which in part helped the city to be recognized as European Green Capital in 2013.

+In March 2022, construction began on the CHU de Nantes − Hôpital Loire Santé, a hospital complex on the island, intended to replace the Hôtel-Dieu de Nantes hospital in the city centre.
+The 13-building complex will span 220000 m2 in the future quartier de La Santé (Health district), which will include a health research institute, a health campus for medical students, and an innovation business campus.
+Being the largest hospital construction project in Europe, with a budget of 1.25 billion euros, it, according to Mayor Johanna Rolland, "positions Nantes at the head of the largest current European investments in the service of health".
+The new Nantes CHU will open in mid-2028.

 Access

-The "île de Nantes" is linked to the rest of the city by 13 bridges:
+The île de Nantes is linked to the rest of the city by 13 bridges: